 - The next step requires selecting the best time for the boiler to come on.
 This means turning your attention to the dial tabs; you can select your desired heating times by pushing the tabs out or in.
 Each tab you push represents 15 minutes, so you need to slide in the amount of time you want to heat in your home and slide out the times you don’t need your boiler to be working.

 - Don’t forget to activate the timer function.
 One mistake that numerous homeowners tend to make is activating the timer function on their boiler.
 They carry out the steps above, pushing the tabs to pick suitable times for the boiler to be active, only to forget to carry out this step.
 The majority of boiler timers come with a 3 option switch: on, off, and timer.
 If you cannot locate this switch on your boiler, you might need to research your particular boiler model or consult your owner’s manual.

-What to Do if the Timer Still Isn’t Working
+What to Do if the Timer Still Is Not Working

 Quick Boiler Timer Fixes